AbhiVarde/abhivarde.in/README.md

 ## License

-This project is licensed under the Proprietary License.
+This project is licensed under the MIT License.
 All rights reserved.

-You may not copy, modify, or distribute this code without explicit permission from the author.

 For permissions or inquiries, please contact: